senekor/rust-workshop/slides/session/1/theory/ownership.md

 some_t *foo(some_t *p);
 ```

-Is the function going to free the pointer, or do I have to?
+- Is the function going to free the pointer, or do I have to?

-Does the function only read from the pointer or does it write to it?
+- Does the function only read from the pointer or does it write to it?

-Can the return value alias the argument?
+- Can the return value alias the argument?

-Where is the documentation? <Orange>Please</Orange> let there be documentation.
+- Where is the documentation?
+- Please let there be documentation.

 ---